AlexanderZaytsev/active_model_pusher/README.md

 event: 'created',
 data: { id: 1 }
 ```

-There are 4 properties you need to know about: Channel, Event, Data and Socket id.
+Pusher operates with 4 things: channel, event, data and socket it.
+They will be discussed below.

 ## Channels
-`channel` for `Post` model will be one of these:
+A `channel` value for a `Post` model will be one of the following:

 1. `posts` - when a record has just been created
 2. `posts-1` - for any other event: `updated`, `destroyed`, etc

 ### Customizing channels
-Sometimes you might want to have a general channel like `dashboard` to which you will be pushing several models.
+Sometimes you might want to have a general channel name -  like `dashboard` - to which you will be pushing several models.

-There are several ways to do that.
+There are two ways to do that.

-1. Define a `channel` method in your model:
+* Define a `channel` method in your model:
 ```ruby
 class Post
   def channel